Dressmaking for beginners – sewing patterns and making stuff that fits

 Where to shop

-I find that the best way to buy a sewing pattern is to shop online.
+You can browse through books of the big brand sewing patterns in stores like John Lewis and local sewing shops.
+However, I find that the books are a bit overwhelming and prefer to shop online.
 All the brands have really good information available on their websites and you can take your time and check out the patterns in detail before deciding which to go for.

 You can normally look at the back of the pattern envelope with all the critical information, the front of the pattern with a photo of the finished garment, and sometimes even the instructions.

-- Jaycotts – Simplicity and New Look, Burda, Kwik Sew, Butterick, Vogue, McCalls.
+- Jaycotts – Simplicity, New Look, Burda, Kwik Sew, Butterick, Vogue, McCall’s plus Tilly and the Buttons, Sew Over It, Simple Sew and Eliza M Vintage

 How to pick a sewing pattern